JochenHiller/concierge-tests/README.md

 cd concierge-tests
 ./copy-to-concierge.sh
 ```
-4. Add the file `lib/commons-io-2.4.jar` to build path
-5. For running tests of Eclipse SmartHome: check the version of latest snapshot at
+4. For running tests of Eclipse SmartHome: check the version of latest snapshot at
 http://download.eclipse.org/smarthome/updates-nightly/plugins/ and update the version in the
 file `EclipseSmartHomeTest.java`